LippieHippie is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 6. Sunflower oil

-Sunflower oil, acquired from the seeds of the Helianthus annuus plant, has several properties that make it beneficial for low porosity hair.
+Sunflower oil, extracted from the seeds of the Helianthus annuus plant, offers numerous advantages for low porosity hair due to its specific properties and scientific composition.

 7. Apricot oil

-4. Vitamin Content: Apricot oil is rich in vitamins, particularly vitamin E, which acts as a potent antioxidant.
-Vitamin E protects the hair from damage caused by free radicals and environmental stressors, promoting healthier and stronger low porosity hair.
-Additionally, the vitamins present in apricot oil support overall hair health and vitality.
+Apricot oil’s high vitamin E content acts as a powerful antioxidant, protecting the hair from damage caused by free radicals and environmental stressors, ensuring healthier and stronger low porosity hair.

 8. Coconut oil